Traffic Calming Pilot Project Updates

 Slight modifications were made to the installation over the past year, and monitoring continues.
 With ongoing input from residents, the Public Works Traffic Engineering Department has concluded that “curb to curb” speed tables would be more effective on Aldgate.
 This modification will be made in summer, 2017.

 Kilkenny Avenue Speed Tables

 Kilkenny is a linear collector street in a residential neighbhourhood.
 The staggered speed tables on Kilkenny were part of the 2016 road rehabilitation project, and were installed in Spring of 2017, due to a late completion date of the roadway construction.

 Information acquired through the Aldgate pilot project, combined with the collector route traffic on Kilkenny, have determined that the Kilkenny speed tables will be changed to the ‘curb to curb’ design.
 The staggered speed tables will be modified in summer, 2017.

-Bridgland Drive North is also a collector street, though it is circular in design and collects vehicles from streets, bays and cul de sacs.
-This speed table was installed in Fall of 2016 to calm traffic on a section of Bridgland Drive North.
+Bridgeland Drive North is also a collector street, though it is circular in design and collects vehicles from streets, bays and cul de sacs.
+This speed table was installed in Fall of 2016 to calm traffic on a section of Bridgeland Drive North.
 The speed table ALSO acts as a raised crosswalk and a link, connecting the large trail network in the neighbourhood of Bridgwater Forest.

 Pasadena Avenue and Grandmont Boulevard